dotnet/roslyn/NuGet-packages.md

 This package contains the C# and Visual Basic compiler toolset for .NET Desktop and .NET Core.
 This includes the compilers, msbuild tasks and targets files.
 When installed in a project this will override the compiler toolset installed in MSBuild.

-Note: this package is intended as a replacement for Microsoft.Net.Compilers and Microsoft.NETCore.Compilers.
+Note: this package is intended as a replacement for Microsoft.Net.Compilers (which is a Windows-only package) and Microsoft.NETCore.Compilers.
 Those packages are now deprecated and will be deleted in the future.

 ## Versioning
 Below are the versions of the language available in the NuGet packages.
 Remember to set a specific language version (or "latest") if you want to use one that is newer than "default" (ie. latest major version).